things-to-do

 Wandering its cobbled streets feels like stepping into the Middle Ages.
 The historical centre has a timeless calm, and even the university, with its elegant stone façades, seems too beautiful to be real.

-You'll be tempted to ditch the map and simply wander the streets instead.
-On our way to each attraction, we would keep choosing side alleys and detours because of the stone archways or beautiful doors.
+You'll be tempted to ditch the map and simply wander.
+On our way to each attraction, we kept choosing side alleys and detours because of the stone archways and beautiful doors.

 With Úbeda just 10 minutes away and Jaén down the road, Baeza makes for an easy and rewarding stop that offers far more than its size suggests.
 I wish we'd stayed longer.